 Some moths, like Bardi, Rain, Wood and day flying Sun-moths, may not have a proboscis for feeding and live off stored fat accumulated during their larva-pupa stage.
 Those with a proboscis feed mostly on flower nectar, but some feed on ripe fruit (fruit piercing moths), plant sap, 'honey-dew' of sap-sucking insects, animal sweat and fresh excrement, and even animal blood (similar to vampires).
 Some moths can run quickly like a cockroach.
 Moths hear by picking up sound vibrations on specialised auditory hairs on their bodies, and some moths have specialised tympanal ears capable of picking up the ultrasound of flying bats and can thus evade these predators while in flight.
 The males often have comb-like or pinnate antennae that are capable of detecting female pheromones (scents) from very large distances up to about 20km!
 Some moths are mimics and resemble bees and wasps to escape predation, while some larger tropical moths mimic poisonous swallowtail butterflies.
 A few moths at rest mimic bird droppings.

 Different groups of moths usually have distinctive types of larvae or larval shelters.
 Larvae can be smooth or hairy, the latter can be sparse or dense (woolly bears) or consist of tufts.
 Some larvae can have a velvet appearance like the large Snout Moth larvae.
 The pest Noctuidae moths have the cutworm or armyworm larvae, while the Geometridae have the looper larvae.
-The Ghost, Goat, Rain, Swift, Wood, and day flying Sun Moths have large witchetty or bardi grub larvae.
+The Ghost, Goat, Rain, Swift, Wood, and day-flying Sun-moths have witchetty or bardi grub larvae, and those of the former can be quite large.
 Cup Moth larvae are brightly coloured and slug-shaped having extendable stinging tentacles like a sea anemone, while its pupa shelter has a small cup or gumnut shape.
-Bag Moths live in large communal bag-like silk shelters in the foliage of the host plant.
+Bag Moths live in communal bag-like silk shelters in the foliage of the host plant.
 The Case Moths have larvae that live in long portable shelters formed from cut-off twigs or leaves.
 The large Hawk Moth larvae have a dorsal spine at their rear end, while Tiger and Anthelid Moths often have woolly-bear larvae.
 Some larvae like the Fruit Piercing and Hawk Moths can have large eye-spots.
-The very small moths can have the wriggling leaf-roller larvae, or leaf miners that 'mine' beneath leaf cuticle creating clear windows in leaves, or eat the new growth tips or tunnel into stems and green fruit (Codling and Fruit Moths).
+The very small moths can have the wriggling leaf-roller larvae, or leaf miners that 'mine' beneath leaf cuticle creating clear windows in leaves, or eat the new growth tips or tunnel into stems and green fruit (Codling, Fruit and Borer Moths).

 Most moth larvae construct some form of a silken cocoon within which they pupate.
-Many moths pupate within soil.
-Those larvae that are already protected by bags, cases, cups, holes and tunnels etc, will still line their final resting place with silk.
+Many moths pupate within soil or leaf litter.
+Those larvae that are already protected by bags, cases, cups, holes and tunnels etc, will still line their final resting place with silk, which probably acts as a water repellant.

-McQuillan PB and Forrest JA (1985) A guide to Common Moths of the Adelaide Region.
+McQuillan, PB and Forrest, JA (1985) A guide to Common Moths of the Adelaide Region.
 Special Educational Bulletin Series (No. 5), 52pp.
 South Australian Museum, Adelaide.
-[A good quick reference to some South Australian moths, with colour and b/w images, although some scientific names are no longer correct]
+[A good quick reference to many South Australian moths, with colour and b/w images, although some scientific names are no longer correct]